CodesByNeeraj/Housing-Price-Prediction---ML/README.md

-# Multiple Linear Regression for House Price Prediction
+# Multiple Linear Regression vs KNearestNeighbours(KNN) for House Price Prediction

 I worked on this project as part of AISG Foundations In AI Certification.

-This project demonstrates the use of Multiple Linear Regression to predict house prices based on various features such as area, number of rooms, and house style.
+This project demonstrates the use of Multiple Linear Regression and KNN to predict house prices based on various features such as area, number of rooms, and house style.

 ## Project Overview
-The goal of this project is to build a machine learning model that can predict the price of a house based on a set of input features using multiple linear regression.
+The goal of this project is to build machine learning models that can predict the price of a house based on a set of input features using multiple linear regression.

 ## Key Features